-The University of Minnesota Office of Budget and Finance has reached an agreement with DHHS on the FY18 fringe benefit rates as follows:
+The University of Minnesota Office of Budget and Finance has reached an agreement with the Department of Health and Human Services (DHHS) on the FY19 fringe benefit rates as follows:

 - Trades = 7.7%

-The new fringe benefit rates should be used in sponsored proposal budgets for all work that will be conducted on or after July 1, 2017.
-Principal investigators and their staff are encouraged to use the new rates in their proposals immediately if the project will be conducted in the next fiscal year.
+The new fringe benefit rates should be used in sponsored proposal budgets for all work that will be conducted on or after July 1, 2018.
+PI’s and their staff are encouraged to use the new rates in their proposals immediately if the project will be conducted in the next fiscal year.